 The health, social care and early years sectors are major employers in the public, voluntary and private sectors in Northern Ireland.
-This broad based qualification gives students the opportunity to study an eclectic range of subjects relevant to these sectors, including communication, physiology, social policy and psychology.
+This broad based qualification gives students the opportunity to study an eclectic range of subjects relevant to these sectors, including communication, and physiological disorders.